Please check back in August 2020 for updates about fall research grant workshops and 2020-21 funding.

 The Exploration Scholars Program was created to encourage the action it is named for — exploration.
-Creative projects are welcomed, and, unlike traditional research projects, the Exploration Scholars Program values students gaining research skills and an understanding of the realities of scholarship over groundbreaking discoveries (though those are, of course, always welcome!
+Creative projects are welcomed and research in a humanities field is encouraged, and, unlike traditional research projects, the Exploration Scholars Program values students gaining research skills and an understanding of the realities of scholarship over groundbreaking discoveries (though those are, of course, always welcome)!

 In contrast, the purpose of the Science Undergraduate Research Fellowships (SURF) Program is to encourage Honors College students to work with a mentor from the science, technology, engineering, or mathematics fields on a joint project in the mentor's discipline area.

 The student should have active and substantial intellectual input to the direction and focus of the project.
 Ideally, the student's contributions would be sufficient enough to warrant co-authorship on any resulting publications.
 Frequently students are able to become co-authors on published work.

 Please note, all students are required to attend a workshop each time they plan to submit a grant application (even if the application is for a renewal of an existing grant).
 In addition, all students are required to schedule an individual meeting with the Director of Undergraduate Research after attending the workshop.